Do I need a Visa?

 By law these ladies’ airline should have refused them boarding … the airlines use a database called Timatic which keeps track of all these immigration and documentation niceties) and it is very commonly for ‘name brand’ airline to deny boarding in these cases … since they can be heavily fined by the Philippine government for failing to comply with the law.

 However, like many things I write about here, it didn’t happen the ‘book’ way … they both got on the airplane, landed at NAIA and met two separate Immigration Officers.
 One stamped the first lady’s passport with a visa waiver that expired March 8.
 2008.
 I have no idea where he got that date from.
-The second lady had her passport stamped with a visa waiver expiring(correctly, according to the law) on 30 January 2008, exactly 21 full days of presence allowed.
+The second lady had her passport stamped with a visa waiver expiring(correctly, according to the law) on 30 January 2008, exactly 21 full days of presence allowed (at that time).

 Again, why different?
 Why are certain regulations followed while others don’t seem to be?
 Why do different airlines seem to have different ways of applying the rules?
 I can not answer these questions.
 I can only report on what the law says and on what happens to people in particular situations.